 Selecting the best target market for your business is the most important but difficult part of the marketing plan.
+But understanding who you best serve can help you form a target market strategy that will attract your ideal client.

 Every business owner believes this marketing myth until they discover that targeting enables you to: